lukaszbudnik/migrator/README.md

 Currently migrator supports the following databases including their flavours (like Percona, MariaDB for MySQL, etc.).
 Please review the Go driver implementation for information about all supported features and how `dataSource` configuration property should look like.

-## PostgreSQL 9.3+
+## PostgreSQL

-Schema-based multi-tenant database, with transactions spanning DDL statements, driver used: https://github.com/lib/pq.
+Schema-based multi-tenant database, with transactions spanning DDL statements, driver used: https://github.com/jackc/pgx.

 The following versions and flavours are supported:

 - PostgreSQL
+- CockroachDB
 - Amazon RDS PostgreSQL - PostgreSQL-compatible relational database built for the cloud
 - Amazon Aurora PostgreSQL - PostgreSQL-compatible relational database built for the cloud
 - Google CloudSQL PostgreSQL - PostgreSQL-compatible relational database built for the cloud

-## MySQL 5.6+
+## MySQL

 Database-based multi-tenant database, transactions do not span DDL statements, driver used: https://github.com/go-sql-driver/mysql.